In a previous post I briefly touched on how climate affects your game and ultimately your choice of strings.

 Higher temperatures cause the ball to move faster as the, heat softened, rubber core becomes more pliable and easier to propel.

 Remember in colder climate the ball doesn't heat up as much, therefore it takes a greater effort to propel it.
+Also our body won't warm up as quickly so therefore the shock into your arm is amplified.

 Regardless of what string you use, the very least you should be doing is changing your tension as the climate changes because the tension that gives you control during the hotter months will feel stone dead in the colder months.